Vladi2017/zdd-zipDirDiff/README.md

   zdd - ZipDirDiff.., compare zippedDir.zip	archive against dir (sub)directory.

 ### SYNOPSIS
-  zdd [-m k -nb -g -v1 -v2] [--longoption ...] [zippedDir.zip] dir
+  zdd [-m k -nb -g -idn -v1 -v2] [--longoption ...] [zippedDir.zip] dir

 ### DESCRIPTION
 This app is useful especially when you write on the same project on different machines and sometimes you need somehow to synchronize your work. zdd compare one zipped folder (zippedDir.zip) against his directory counterpart (dir).
 By default zdd prints founded differences in terms of dir_only files, zip_only files and altered files (also please see note_6).

-Both zippedDir.zip and dir must reside in the same directory.
+Both zippedDir.zip and dir must reside in the working directory.
 If there is no zippedDir.zip parameter in the command line, dir is compared against dir.zip file.
 For .git subdirs please see note_2 below.
 If two files (in the zip archive and dir (sub)directory, including relative paths) have same size, computeCRC32 is done to establish similarity.

 To assist your synchronization process:
   - the most recently altered files are "\*" marked.